Why optional stopping can be a problem for Bayesians: Handling Optional stopping in the Calibration Sense

-so this is not really a probability distribution --- for that it would have to integrate to 1 (formally, Jeffreys' prior on $\sigma$ is a `measure' rather than a distribution).
-Priors that integrate to infinity are called \emph{improper}.
-Use of such priors for nuisance parameters is not really a problem for Bayesian inference, since one can typically plug such priors into Bayes' theorem anyway, and this leads to proper posteriors, i.e.\ posteriors that do integrate to one, and then the Bayesian machinery can go ahead.
-However, it does make Rouder's original simulation undefined: recall that, if ${\cal H}_j$, for $j = 1,2$, is a composite model, then Rouder samples data by first drawing the parameters~$\theta$ from the prior and then the data from $\theta$.
+To repeat Rouder's experiment, we have to simulate data under both ${\cal H}_0$ and ${\cal H}_1$.
+To do this we need to specify the variance $\sigma^2$ of the normal distribution(s) from which we sample.
+Whereas, as in the previous experiment, we can sample the mean in ${\cal H}_1$ from the prior, for the variance we seem to run into a problem: it is not clear how one should sample from an improper prior. $\theta$.
 But we cannot directly sample $\sigma$ from an improper prior.
-As an alternative, we could sample from an almost improper prior, i.e.\ with high spread, and see what happens.
-Fortunately, it turns out that Rouder's conclusions remain valid if we do this.
-In fact, they even remain valid if we pick any particular fixed $\sigma^2$ to sample from, as we now illustrate.
+As an alternative, we can pick any particular fixed $\sigma^2$ to sample from, as we now illustrate.
 Let us first try $\sigma^2 = 1$.
 Like Rouder's example, we sample the mean of the alternative hypothesis $\H_1$ from the aforementioned normal distribution.
 Then, we sample $10$ data points from a normal distribution with the just sampled mean and the variance that we picked.
 For the null hypothesis $\H_0$ we sample the data from a normal distribution with mean zero and the same variance.
-We continue the experiment just as Rouder did: we calculate the posterior odds from $20,000$ replicate experiments of $10$ samples for each hypothesis, and construct the histograms and the plot of the ratio of the counts to see if calibration is violated.
+We continue the experiment just as Rouder did: we calculate the posterior odds from $20,000$ replicate experiments of $10$ generated observations for each hypothesis, and construct the histograms and the plot of the ratio of the counts to see if calibration is violated.
 In Figure \ref{fig:RouderExtra a} we see the calibration plot for the experiment described above.
-In Figure \ref{fig:RouderExtra b} we see the results for the same experiment, except that we performed optional stopping: we sampled until the posterior odds were at least $10$-to-$1$ for $\H_1$, or the maximum of $25$ samples was reached.
+In Figure \ref{fig:RouderExtra b} we see the results for the same experiment, except that we performed optional stopping: we sampled until the posterior odds were at least $10$-to-$1$ for $\H_1$, or the maximum of $25$ observations was reached.
 We see that the posterior odds in this experiment with optional stopping are calibrated as well.